Leonardo AW609: Design

-Operational history
+Sales potential and service entry

 Bell/Agusta aimed the aircraft "at the government and military markets".
 Another key market for the AW609 has been offshore oil and gas operations, which require aircraft capable of traversing the increasing distances involved.
 In 2001, Bell estimated a market for 1,000 aircraft.
 Bell/Agusta stated in 2007 that they intend for the BA609 to compete with corporate business jets and helicopters, and that the BA609 would be of interest to any operator that has a mixed fleet of fixed wing and rotary wing aircraft.
 In 2004, Lt.
 Gen. Michael Hough, USMC deputy commandant for aviation, requested that Bell conduct studies into arming the BA609, potentially to act as an escort for V-22s.
 However, AgustaWestland's deal with Bell for taking over the BA609 program precludes the aircraft from carrying arms.

 In 2001, Terry Stinson, then chairman and CEO of Bell Helicopters, declared that the aircraft will cost "at least US$10 million".
-In 2004, Don Barbour, then executive marketing director, stated that "early orders had been taken at a price of between $8 and $10 million.”
+In 2004, Don Barbour, then executive marketing director, stated that "early orders had been taken at a price of between $8 and $10 million."
 Since 1999, orders have been at a price to be confirmed no later than 24 months before aircraft delivery.
-In 2012, industry reporters estimated that the final price tag may come to $30 million, while in 2015 some believed the price to be only around $24 million.
+In 2012, industry reporters estimated that the final price tag may come to $30 million per unit.
+In 2015, some believed the price to be only around $24 million.